xamarin/xamarin-forms-samples/UserInterface/NativeViews/NativeViewInsideContentView/README.md

 ---
 name: Accessing Native Views in Code
 description: This sample demonstrates how to refer to native views declared in XAML, from code.
-For more information about this sample see [Native Views](https...
 topic: sample
 languages:
 - csharp